coollabsio/coolify/CONTRIBUTION.md

 You can ask for guidance anytime on our
 [Discord server](https://coollabs.io/discord) in the `#contribution` channel.

-You'll need a set of skills go [get started](docs/contribution/GettingStarted.md).
+You'll need a set of skills to [get started](docs/contribution/GettingStarted.md).

 ## 1) Setup your development environment